rehierl/abstract-properties/12-x-doctree-traversal/12-1-order-embeddings/1-0-more-orders.md

 In addition to that, the embedding of a doctree's child order has the effect of reducing the overall amount of incomparable nodes.
-That is, fewer nodes remain such that no path can be formed in between two such nodes.
+That is, fewer nodes remain such that no path can be formed between both nodes.

 Based on that, one can assume that even more node orders can be embedded until no more incomparable nodes remain.
 That is, until the resulting node order is